cheslie-team/cheslie-player/README.md

 __.pieces([optional: color])__

 Get all pieces on the current board.
-Accepts an optional color-argument, that can be used to get just the white (`'w'`) or black (`'b'`) pieces.
+Accepts an optional color-argument that can be used to get just the white (`'w'`) or black (`'b'`) pieces.

 __.number_of_pieces([optional: color])__

 Get the number of pieces on the board.
-As for `.pieces()` an otional color argument is accepted.
+As for `.pieces()` an optional color argument is accepted.

 `/modules/chess-extended.js` contains all the extentions.